FedericoPonzi/BillionTriplesDataset/report/README.md

 we just need to divide that number, the number of distinct nodes, with the number of blank subjects/blank objects/context-free statements.

-## 6 - Each triple can appear with different contexts in the dataset.
-For each triple, compute the number
- of distinct contexts in which the triple appears (the empty context counts as 1).
-Report the 10 triples with the largest number of distinct contexts (break ties arbitrarily)

-We know in advance that this computation will require a lot of time.
-The reson is that, we need to use the triple as a key, this means that we need to move around a *lot* of data.
-An optimization, would be to move an hash instead of the full triple.

-To solve this problem, we will need 2 jobs.
-The first will compute the number of contexts per triple.
-And for the second job, while the first mapper will read from disk the output of the first reducer, the reducer will get the top k triples.
-In pseudocode:

-    1 job:
-        map(Object key, Text val):
-            emit(<val.subject, predicate, object>, val.context)

-        reduce(StatementsTriple k, List of contexts l):
-            count = l.size()
-            emit(k, count)

-    2 job:
-        map(Object key, text val):
-            emit(0, <StatementsTriple, count>) //map to one reducer

-        reduce(useless k, tuples <StatementsTriple, count>):
-            r = get top k statements in t
-            for i = 1 to k
-                emit(i, r[i])

 ## 7 - Remove duplicate triples (i.e., produce one or more output files in which triples have no context
 and each triple appears only once).
 How much does the dataset shrink?
 Consider the three input files as a unique dataset by summing up their sizes.
 Similarly for the output files.

-While the second part of the statment it's not very clear to me, I'll consider the first one: remove duplicate triples.
+While the second part of the statement it's not very clear to me, I'll consider the first one: remove duplicate triples.
 A similar approach was used in the first task (count distinct), but this time it's easier because we just need 1 job to output all the distinct elements.

 Another difference is that in the first exercise, we didn't have to save & compare the sizes.